-Note: A red dye additive for the hydraulic system fluid is available in 2/3 oz. bottles.
-One bottle is sufficient for 4-6 gal. of hydraulic fluid.
-Order Part No. 44-2500 from your Authorized Toro Distributor
+Note: Many hydraulic fluids are almost colorless, making it difficult to spot leaks.
+A red dye additive for the hydraulic system oil is available in 2/3 oz.
+(20 ml) bottles.
+One bottle is sufficient for 4-6 gal (15-22 1) of hydraulic oil.
+Order part no.44-2500 from your authorized Toro distributor.

-- 1. Position machine on a level surface, lower the cutting units and stop the engine. - 2.
-Clean area around filler neck and cap of hydraulic tank (Fig. 19).
+1. Position machine on a level surface, lower the cutting units and stop the engine.

+2. Clean area around filler neck and cap of hydraulic tank (Fig. 19).
 Remove cap from filler neck.